PostgreSQL (pronounced post-gress-Q-L) is a household name for open source relational database management systems.

-If you have already installed PostgreSQL to your Ubuntu 16.04 server using our last tutorial, your next step is to create a database.
+If you have already installed PostgreSQL on the Ubuntu 16.04 VPS server using our last tutorial, your next step is to create a database using Postgres and the command line.
 You’ll be accomplishing this task by using the default superuser, postgres, to log in.

 su - postgres